CryptoDevWill/twitter-v2-simple/README.md

 1. Create a developer account for Twitter [Twitter Developer](https://developer.twitter.com/en/apply-for-access)
 2. After obtaining your developer account, you must get elevated access to Twitter V2 Api to complete all functions such as, follow, delete, RT, and more.
 [Twitter Developer - Elevated Access](https://developer.twitter.com/en/portal/products/elevated).

-"Elevated" access comes with 2,000,000 tweet pulls per month up to 7 days old.
-"Academic Research" comes with 10,000,000 tweet pulls and full history archive.
-Both operate on the same functions in this package.

 ### Installation